What is the Domain Name System?

 Domain Name System vs. Content Delivery Network

-While both the Domain Name System (DNS) and Content Delivery Networks (CDNs) play crucial roles in internet functionality, they serve different purposes.
+While both are critical for website performance, the Domain Name System and Content Delivery Networks serve fundamentally different purposes.

 Common DNS Records